nabinkandel07/nabinkandel_07/README.md

 # 🚀 Welcome to My GitHub Profile!
 Hi there!
-I'm NABIN KANDEL, a control Engineer, AI enthusiast, and cloud practitioner. as a student of Zhejiang Sci-Tec University China Hardworking and ability to work in a collaborative environment to nurture and sharpen the skills and Knowledge, energetic and quick learner for any task.
-“Detection” is a noun that means the action or process of discovering, identifying, or recognizing something.
-For example, “The detection of the disease at an early stage increased the chances of recovery.”
-It can also refer to a system or device used for detecting something, such as “a smoke detection system”.
+I'm NABIN KANDEL, a control Engineer, AI enthusiast, and cloud practitioner.
+As a student of Zhejiang Sci-Tec University, China, Hardworking and able to work in a collaborative environment to nurture and sharpen the skills and Knowledge, energetic and quick learner for any task.
+My current research interests include multivariate statistical analysis, deep learning, Machine Vision, and fault diagnosis..

 ## 🛠️ Tech Stack
 ### 🔹 Programming & Core Concepts